 - Late submission will have severe consequences 10% off each day you are late.
 In other words, if you were late for one day, your grade will be 90% or less; 2 days late and your mark will be 80% or less - You will receive 0 for a missed presentation or final exam.
-If you know you will not be on the day of your presentation or an exam, please inform me at least a week beforehand to make alternative arrangements.
+If you know you will not be on your presentation or exam day, please inform me at least a week beforehand to make alternative arrangements.
 There will be no make-up exams otherwise.